-Under the No Action Alternative, the loss of forest cover and vigorous re-establishment of shrubs would likely result in an adverse vegetation driven shift from a mixed severity fire regime that is natural in sequoia groves to a high severity fire regime typical of shrub-dominated landscapes (Coop et al. 2020).
-In the absence of vigorous competition from conifers, shrubs are expected to grow together in continuous patches that, combined with the high fuel loads from dead trees, would reburn at high severity (Lyderson et al. 2019; Nemens et al. 2022).
+Under the No Action Alternative, the continued absence of forest cover and vigorous reestablishment of shrubs is more likely to result in an adverse vegetation driven shift from a mixed severity fire regime that is natural in sequoia groves to a high severity fire regime typical of shrubdominated landscapes (Coop et al. 2020; Coppoletta et al. 2016).
+In the absence of vigorous competition from conifers, shrubs would be expected to grow together in continuous patches that, combined with the high fuel loads from dead trees, would reburn at high severity (Lyderson et al. 2019; Nemens et al. 2022).
 The resulting change in fire regime would result in a feedback loop that further drives conversion from forest to a fire-initiated shrub-dominated landscape (Coop et al 2020).
-It is anticipated that these areas would experience high severity reburn within 7-20 years while giant sequoia seedlings and saplings are still vulnerable to wildfire which would perpetuate shrub dominance by killing vulnerable saplings and would expose/threaten the surrounding groves and forests to high severity fire (Prichard et al. 2017; Stevens-Rumann and Morgan 2019; Coop et al. 2020).
+It is anticipated that these areas may have a greater likelihood of experiencing high severity reburn within 7-20 years while giant sequoia seedlings and saplings that have successfully regenerated are still vulnerable to wildfire.
+Should this occur, it would perpetuate shrub dominance by killing vulnerable saplings and would expose/threaten the surrounding groves and forests to high severity fire (Prichard et al. 2017; Stevens-Rumann and Morgan 2019; Coop et al. 2020).